Could My Dog/Cat Be Pregnant? Recognizing Pregnancy Signs and Understanding Confirmation Methods

 - Nipple Changes:This is one of the earliest signs you may notice.
 The nipples may become larger and more prominent than usual, and the color may deepen (especially in first-time mothers), and the hair around the nipples may become sparse.

 - Appetite Changes:In early pregnancy (around weeks 3-4), some dogs may experience a temporary decrease in appetite or even mild vomiting, which is a bit like human "morning sickness."
-Subsequently, in the mid-to-late stages of pregnancy, appetite usually increases significantly as the energy demand for fetal development increases.
+Subsequently, in the middle and late stages of pregnancy, appetite usually increases significantly as the energy demand for fetal development increases.

-- Behavioral Changes:Some dogs become quieter, more lethargic, or unusually clingy and need more attention after becoming pregnant.
-Near the time of delivery (the last few weeks), they may exhibit "nesting" behavior, such as digging, looking for quiet and hidden places.
+- Behavioral Changes:Some dogs become quieter, lethargic, or unusually clingy and need more attention after pregnancy.
+Near the time of delivery (the last few weeks), they may exhibit "nesting" behaviors, such as pawing at the bedding and looking for quiet, hidden places.

 - Reduced Activity:As pregnancy progresses and weight increases, dogs may become less active than before.